kev-chien/LoopPedal/README.md

 #Features
-Switch to branch maggie to find main loop recording app features.
+Switch to branch simpleRecordingApp to find main loop recording app features.
 Swtich to branch Kelly to find bpm tap interface.
 Switch to Lawrence's branch to find arduino code for loop pedal.